dagronf/DFSearchKit/README.md

 ### DFSearchIndex.File

-A class inheriting from DFSearchIndex that allows the creation and use of an index on disk
+A class inheriting from DFSearchIndex that allows the creation and use of an index on disk.

 ```swift
 // Create a index on disk